 Kitchen Sink Buying Guide

-The heart of every home is the kitchen, and the sink is a vital piece of it.
-Washing hands, rinsing dishes, prepping food, bathing the puppy – it's one of the most utilized features of every home.
-While it's important for your new sink to complement your design plans, it's also crucial that its functionality meets your everyday needs.
-Shopping for a new one doesn't need to be overwhelming.
-There's the perfect sink out there for your space, and this guide will help you find it.
+The heart of every home is the kitchen, and the kitchen sink is one of the most utilized features.
+While it’s important for your new sink to complement your design plans, it’s also crucial that its functionality meets your everyday needs.
+Shopping for a new one doesn’t have to be overwhelming.
+There’s a perfect sink for every space, and this guide will help you find the one for yours.

-There is a multitude of size options for your new kitchen sink, which can be found as little as 9" in length or exceed 40" for larger spaces.
-Know the purpose of the sink and how it will be used.
+With a multitude of kitchen sink sizes, knowing the purpose of the sink and how it will be used can help guide your decision.
 For example, if you're looking for a sink to install into your kitchen island to help with food preparation, you likely only need a small prep sink which will be 24" long or smaller.

-If replacing your main kitchen sink, you'll want to go a bit larger.
+Replacing your main kitchen sink?
+You'll want to go larger.
 The most common sizes for a kitchen sink are 30" or 33", however a standard size could measure anywhere between 24" and 36" in length.
-The bulk of what you find while shopping will fall within this size range.
 Generally, sinks up to 30" will contain one large single bowl.
 These sinks are fantastic for washing larger pots and pans, so they're ideal for bigger families that do a lot of stovetop cooking.
-If a double-bowl sink is desired, although they do exist, you may have some trouble finding one under 30" in length.
-Sinks that measure more than 30" in length will usually contain two or more bowls, however, you may still find some single-bowl sinks in these larger sizes.
-If you like to keep a food prep area separated from your dirty dish bowl, then a double or triple bowl sink may be what you need.
+Sinks that measure more than 30" in length usually contain two or more bowls.
+If you prefer keeping your food prep area separated from your dirty dishes, then opt for a double or triple bowl sink.

-Aside from the length of the sink, you should pay close attention to the depth of the basins as well as the width from front to back.
+In addition to the length of the sink, pay close attention to the depth of the basins and the width from front to back.
 Someone who prefers to hand wash their dishes may appreciate a deeper sink for soaking, or a wider sink which provides a bit more room to work.

-If you're planning to jump from a shallow sink to something with a deeper basin, take some measurements from the existing plumbing.
-If the basin hangs too low, the sink will not drain properly and modifications may need to be made behind the wall, e.g. lowering the pipe that feeds into the wall.
+If you're planning to jump from a shallow sink to something with a deeper basin, take measurements from the existing plumbing.
+If the basin hangs too low, the sink will not drain properly and modifications may need to be made behind the wall of your kitchen sink cabinet, e.g. lowering the pipe that feeds into the wall.
 To know how much deeper you can go without modification, measure the length of the pipe that connects the sink drain to the tee below the sink.
-This pipe is referred to as the tailpiece.
+This pipe is called the tailpiece.
 If the tailpiece is 2" in length, then you should be able to install a new sink that is 2" deeper than what you currently have with no issues.

-After you have determined a size for your new kitchen sink, it's time to explore the style options that are available.
-The following information will be useful in discovering the type of kitchen sink that'll fit into your design plans.
+After you have determined a size for your new kitchen sink, it's time to explore the style options available.

 Farmhouse or Apron Front

-Farmhouse or Apron Front Designed to have large, deep bowls to hold ample amount of water, farmhouse sinks have been around since before indoor plumbing existed.
+Designed to have large, deep bowls to hold ample amount of water, farmhouse sinks have been around since before indoor plumbing existed.
 These sinks feature an exposed front that either sits flush with or hangs over the cabinets that it rests between.
 This style of sink can be found in a wide range of materials, sizes, colors, and designs to fit well into any modern or traditional kitchen.
+Learn more with our farmhouse sink buying guide.

 Drop-In